-The members of the Southwest Tactical Team are highly motivated individuals who possess excellent team building attributes as well as above average physical fitness skills.
+The members of the Southwest Tactical Team are highly motivated individuals who possess excellent team-building attributes and above-average physical fitness skills.
 The team consists of highly trained personnel with specific skills in the areas of marksmanship, tactical response and containment, deployment of chemical munitions and hostage negotiations.
 Team mobility is one of the requirements set forth by the NDPOA-SOC.
 In 2013, the team acquired an armored tactical unit from Lenco Industries.
 The “Bearcat” is a fully-armored vehicle capable of stopping up to a .50 caliber round.
 It has run-flat tires, off-road suspension, weapon ports, and many other features.
-Its primary use is rescuing/evacuating officers and citizens from danger zones and well as getting SWAT members as close to a critical incident as possible while keeping them safe.
+Its primary use is rescuing/evacuating officers and citizens from danger zones and transporting SWAT members as close to a critical incident as possible while keeping them safe.
 Funding for the Bearcat was provided mostly through a grant from the ND Land Board.
 The county commissions of Dunn, Billings, and Stark, as well as the City of Dickinson, supplied the remaining funding.

 Crisis Negotiation Team (CNT)